dkoslicki/CommonKmers/README.md

 Where the files ``CommonKmers-30mers.h5``, ``CommonKmers-50mers.h5``, ``fileNames.txt``, and ``Taxonomy.txt`` (along with the folder ``Bcalms``) exist in the folder ``<CustomDataPath>`` (referred to above as the ``CommonKmerTrainingData``).

+## Contact ##
+For issues with this software, contact david.koslicki@math.oregonstate.edu

 ## License ##
 This project is released under the GPL-3 License.
 Please view the [LICENSE](LICENSE)